vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ### A bundle is missing in the final plugin build.

-When the plugin is configured to expect a bundle to be loaded for it by the Cloud Director, e.g. @angular/testing, but the Cloud Director cannot provide it, then an error like the one below will be shown:
+When the plugin is configured to expect a bundle to be loaded for it by the VMware Cloud Director, e.g. @angular/testing, but the VMware Cloud Director cannot provide it, then an error like the one below will be shown:

 ```console
 Could not load bundle SyntaxError: Unexpected token '<' at (bundle.js:...